KaterinaWalter/javadocs/docs/unit2/notes201.md

 <div class="task" markdown="block">

-**Check Your Understanding**

-Identify all the repetition phrases in the following algorithm:
+🔎 Identify all the **repetition** (iteration) phrases in the following algorithm:

-Morning routine 2:
 1. Wake up.
-2. Snooze for 5 more minutes. **Keep** waking up and snoozing for the next 15 minutes.
+2. Snooze for 5 more minutes.
+Repeat waking up and snoozing for the next 15 minutes.
 3. If there is a text from your friend, answer it.
-Do this for **all** of your texts.
+Do this for all of your texts.
 4. Brush teeth and shower.
-5. If it’s cold, wear a sweater.
 6. Check if you have homework due.
 If so, pack it in your bag.
-7. **Repeat** packing items until your bag is ready.
+7. Keep packing items until your bag is ready.
-8. Leave for school or work.
+8. Leave for school.

-Repetition is when a process repeats itself until a desired outcome is reached.
-Look for the words "repeat," "all," or "keep" to identify repetition.

 </div>

+> **HINT:** Repetition is when a process repeats itself until a desired outcome is reached.
+Look for the words `"repeat"`, `"all"`, or `"keep"` to identify repetition.

 ### Algorithms with Pseudocode & Flowcharts

-For complex problems, it is important to plan your solution before writing code. **Pseudocode** is a simplified, informal way of describing the steps in an algorithm in a human language like English but following the sequence, selection, and repetition structure of a programming language. **Flowcharts** are diagrams that represent the steps in an algorithm.
+For complex problems, it is important to _plan_ your solution before writing code.
+* **Pseudocode** is a simplified, informal way of describing the steps in an algorithm in a human language like English but following the sequence, selection, and repetition structure of a programming language.
+* **Flowcharts** are diagrams that represent the steps in an algorithm.
 Selection is usually represented as a triangle in a flowchart, and arrows are used to show repetition.
-Both pseudocode and flowcharts are tools that help you plan your algorithm before writing code.

 ![Flowchart for Selection branching the code into two paths](Figures/Condition-two.png)

-The order in which sequencing, selection, and repetition are used contributes to the outcome of the algorithm.
+The **order** in which sequencing, selection, and repetition are used contributes to the outcome of the algorithm.

 <div class="task" markdown="block">

-**Check Your Understanding**

-Put the steps of the algorithm below in order.
-Then decide what the outcome will be based on the order of the steps and the conditions.
+Decide what the outcome will be based on the order of the steps and the conditions.

-Pseudocode: Buying a birthday gift for your friend

 1. Initialize `total` amount of money.
 2. Repeat while still money in `total`: